Hannah-Richert/VR_EyeTracking_GraphTheory_Analysis/README.md

 This is a repository belonging to a BSc-Thesis at the Neurobiopsychology Group at the University of Osnabrück with the title:
 "Exploratory Analysis of Visual Behavior During Free Exploration of a Large-Scale VR Environment Using a Graph-Theoretical Framework to Identify Characteristics and Differences in Spatial Exploration"

-Contact for further details about the thesis or any script: Hannah Richert hrichert@uos.de
+Contact for further details about the thesis or any script: Hannah Richert hrichert@uos.de [Don't hesitate to contact ;)]

 This readme will provide rough documentation about the files' structure and purpose, with further documentation at the beginning of each file itself.

 ## 0. Data Origin

-The raw Eye-tracking data stems from an experiment by Schmidt et al. (2022):
-It was further processed by a pipeline by Jasmin Walter: Github:

-The resulting data are "gazes" of participants, saved in Matlab format.
+The raw Eye-tracking data stems from an experiment by Schmidt et al. (2022) [1] It was further processed by a pipeline by Jasmin L. Walter (2022) [2] The resulting data are "gazes" of participants, saved in Matlab format.